carlfischer1/engine-18.09/README.md

 ## Installation

-As of 18.03.1, Enterprise Engine for Windows Server supports two channels: 17.06 and 18.03, with 17.06 as the default.
-With the Q3 release three channels will be supported, with the engine default changing to 18.09.
+As of 18.03.1, installing the Enterprise Engine for Windows Server supports two channels: 17.06 and 18.03, with 17.06 as the default.
+With the Q3 release three channels will be supported, with the default channel changing to 18.09.

 Specifying a channel at install time, or changing to a different channel: https://docs.docker.com/install/windows/docker-ee/